 An entry in an electronic transaction journal was created for each data update.
-Transaction journal entries maintained information such as the CATI case identification number, initial data value(s), the updated value(s), and the date that the update was made.
-The editing and verification process was performed throughout the data collection period; approximately 19,500 database values were updated and verified for CHIS 2005.
+Transaction journal entries maintained information such as the CATI case identification number, the initial data value(s), the updated value(s), and the date that the update was made.
+The editing and verification process was performed throughout the data collection period; approximately 120,000 database values were updated and verified for CHIS 2007.
+The majority of updated values resulted from the addition of insurance plan names for the adult, adolescent, and child extended interviews.
+These were updated to existing codes, and different spellings of the same name were consolidated.